-Nicki Minaj Fires Back At Remy Ma With ‘No Frauds’ — Too Little Too Late?
+Nicki Minaj Fires Back At Remy Ma With “No Frauds”– Too Little Too Late?

-Nicki Minaj has finally fired back at Remy Ma with a “diss” verse on a new track with Drake and Lil Wayne called “No Frauds.”
+Nicki Minaj has finally fired back at Remy Ma with a “diss” verse on a new track with Drake and Lil Wayne called “No Frauds”

 New Music: Nicki Minaj, Drake, & Lil Wayne – 'No Frauds' https://t.co/WagYUc7sIR pic.twitter.com/9Qi25OUDyZ